MathieuNls/bianca/bianca.md

 \input{tex/alpha}

 To measure similarity between pairs of commits, we need to decide on the value of $\alpha$.
 One possibility would be to test for all possible values of $\alpha$ and pick the one that provides best accuracy (F$_1$-measure).
 The ROC (Receiver Operating Characteristic) curve can then be used to display the performance of BIANCA with different values of $\alpha$.
-Running experiments with all possible $\alpha$ turned out to be computationally demanding given the large number of commits.
-Testing with all the different values of $\alpha$ amounts to 4e10 comparisons.
+Running experiments with all possible $\alpha$ turned out to be computationally demanding given the large number of commits (the need of comparisons required using all possible values of $\alpha$ would be 4e10).

-To address this, we randomly selected a sample of 1% commits from our dataset and checked the results by varying $\alpha$ from 1 to 100%.
+To address this, we selected a sample of 1% commits from the dataset for each project while keeping the chronological order of commits.
+We checked the results by varying $\alpha$ from 1% to 100%.
 Figure \ref{fig:alpha-deter} shows the results.
 As we can see, setting $\alpha$ = 35% provides best accuracy.
 It should also be noted that in clone detection a threshold of around 30% is considered an adequate threshold  above which two code blocks are deemed to be clones, especially for clones of Type 3, which contain added or deleted code statements [@Roy2008; @Cordy2011].
-With $\alpha$ = 35%, the experiments took nearly three months on 48 Amazon VPS (Virtual Private Server) running in parallel (4e8 comparisons).
+With $\alpha$ = 35%, the experiments took nearly three months on 48 Amazon VPS (Virtual Private Server) running in parallel.

 ## Evaluation Measures